How to transfer money from your credit card to bank account

 What is a money transfer credit card?

-When you apply for a card, the amount of credit you’re offered will depend on your personal circumstances, your credit record and whether you meet the lending criteria of the provider.
+When you apply for a card, the amount of credit you’re offered will depend on your personal circumstances, including your credit record and whether you meet the lending criteria of the provider.

 Is a money transfer card a good idea?

-Remember that you’ll need to repay what you owe on the card – at least the minimum payment each month.
-If you fail to make the monthly minimum repayment, it will be classed as a missed or late payment, and you will likely be charged a late payment fee.
+Remember that you’ll need to repay what you owe on the card and make at least the minimum payment each month.
+If you fail to make the monthly minimum repayment, it will be classed as a missed or late payment, and you’ll likely be charged a late payment fee.
+It may also affect your credit rating.
+This will show up on your credit file for other lenders to see for up to six years.
+Missing a repayment could cause you to lose your promotional 0% interest or low-rate deal, too.

 How to transfer money from a credit card to a bank account